Adirondack Vacation Center >

 that protect your skin from the wind and contain sunscreen.

-Ski Shop or you may have a local sporting goods store near your home that caters to cross country skiers.
+Many sporting goods stores carry clothing that caters to cross country skiers.

 Lapland Lake's "Finnish Line" Ski Shop